eCollect/py-xtdb-datomic/xtdb2/README.md

 	* returns a #xtdb/tx-key map : ["~#xtdb/tx-key",["^ ","~:tx-id",4117,"~:system-time",["~#time/instant","2023-06-14T09:05:58.349337Z"]]]
 	* as in xtdb1, this is "async" i.e. tx_key is returned immediately, but actual processing of requested ops may be later
 * XXX no "sync" method? use query-for-anything:after_tx=some-known-tx_key or /status.latest_submitted_tx

+TODO:
++ xtql query-builder - qs.py - ok+doctests
+	- sym/kw/Var/Param/Column.. all these ?
++ http-rest-api client, +transit-json - dbclient.py - ok+mock-tests
+	- over +json-ld - (not yet)
+	- multinode etc non-local install?
+- overall test, from query-builder to server-side, using query with xplain=True
+- other overall tests, for real